Didactics and Conferences

 The internship program starts with an all-day hospital orientation involving staff from various medical disciplines.
 The orientation will address general hospital practices, such as privacy and confidentiality regulations, infection control, and security.
 In addition, the Department of Psychiatry and the Division of Psychology hold several days of orientation about your responsibilities as a member of the department.
 An online workshop addresses the management of aggressive patients, emphasizing safety and de-escalation practices, as well as various regulatory and clinical policies and practices.
 You will also learn how to use EPIC, Mount Sinai’s electronic medical record system.

-The didactic seminar component of the internship program starts with a series of weekly seminars focusing on the foundational competencies necessary for functioning as a professional psychologist within a psychiatric/medical center setting.
+The didactic seminar component continues with a series of weekly seminars focusing on the foundational competencies necessary for functioning as a professional psychologist within a psychiatric/medical center setting.
 Topics include risk assessment, psychopharmacology, interviewing about mental status, conducting clinical intakes, and recordkeeping.
-You will participate in these seminars separately and along with psychiatric residents, beginning a yearlong interdisciplinary collaboration.
+You will participate in these seminars separately and with psychiatric residents, beginning a yearlong interdisciplinary collaboration.

 Academic Year Seminars: Yearlong